 Harvard Extension School Virtual Job Fair

 Each spring CARC hosts our own job fair for Harvard Extension School admitted degree candidates, alumni, and certificate students only.
 Past participants have included Santader Bank, GEICO, EMD Serono, Inc., the Museum of Fine Arts, Peace Corps, and The Nature Conservancy.
-At this educational and career-focused event you network with over 20 companies in an intimate setting to learn about job and internship opportunities.
-Come prepared with your 15-second pitch and plenty of resumes.
-Also, be sure to dress for success.
-The next job fair will be held Thursday, March 14, 2019 at the Sheraton Commander Hotel.
-Invitations will be sent via email.
+At this educational and career-focused event you can learn about job and internship opportunities.